smessie/Article-ESWC2024-DFDP/content/implementation.md

 ## Implementation
 {:#implementation}

-- reasoning: EYE en EYE-JS
-- querying: Comunica
-- frameworks: EmberJS (drag-and-drop) and VueJS

 Three proof-of-concept apps are implemented in TypeScript/JavaScript.
-The FormGenerator app is an application programmed in the [Ember framework](cite:cites emberjs) that generates a form description based on the form that the user builds using drag-and-drop.
+The FormGenerator app is an application programmed in the [Ember framework](cite:cites emberjs) generating a form description based on the form the user builds using drag-and-drop.
-The FormRenderer and FormCli are two apps that render a given form description in respectively a Web browser using HTML or a text-based command-line interface.
+The FormRenderer app and FormCli app are two apps that render a given form description in respectively a Web browser using HTML or a text-based command-line interface.

 ### FormGenerator
 {:#implementation-formgenerator}

-The FormGenerator is developed using Redpencil's [ember-solid library](cite:cites ember-solid) and [rdflib.js](cite:cites rdflibjs).
+The FormGenerator app is developed using Redpencil's [ember-solid library](cite:cites ember-solid) and [rdflib.js](cite:cites rdflibjs).
-Not all possible form elements are supported as it only functions as a proof of concept.
-Additional field types can be added similarly to the existing ones.
+Not all possible form elements are supported as it only functions as a proof of concept, but additional field types can be added similarly to the existing ones.
 The drag-and-drop functionality is implemented using the [ember-drag-drop add-on](cite:cites ember-drag-drop-addon).
 Authentication is managed by ember-solid, redirecting users to the Solid IDP for login when accessing the app.

 The policies are implemented using N3 rules.
-However, some limitations required additional workarounds in the implementation.
-Rdflib.js doesn't support N3 rules, preventing it from parsing a resource containing such rules.
+Some limitations necessitate workarounds in the implementation, such as rdflib.js lacking support for N3 rules, preventing parsing of resources containing such rules.
-This is not the only problem with N3 rules though; inserting and deleting N3 rules in and from a resource is unable with both SPARQL Update and N3 Patch.
+The issue with N3 rules extends beyond rdflib.js; inserting and deleting N3 rules from a resource is also problematic.
-This is because N3 rules are not standard triples, but a N3 statement where the subject and object constitute quoted graphs [](cite:cites n3) that are not supported in any of the former and current Solid data manipulation protocols.
+N3 rules are distinct from standard triples as they involve quoted graphs in the subject and object [](cite:cites n3), a feature not supported in existing Solid data manipulation protocols, including SPARQL Update and N3 Patch.
 The only way to insert and delete N3 rules appears to be using an HTTP PUT request with the newly updated resource as the body.
-To insert a new N3 rule, the resource is retrieved, the new N3 rule is locally added to the resource, and the resource is PUT back to the server.
+Inserting, deleting, and updating N3 rules involves retrieving the resource, locally modifying it with the new N3 rule, and then performing a PUT operation to update the server-held resource.
-Deleting and updating N3 rules is done similarly.
-To implement this, the N3 rules in the retrieved resource must be parsed to identify existing rules for potential updates or deletions.
+To implement this, the N3 rules within the retrieved resource must be parsed to identify existing rules that may require updates or deletions.
-This is accomplished using a RegEx to match N3 rules in the resource, as shown in [](#lst:match-n3-rules-regex).
+This is achieved through a RegEx pattern, as shown in [](#lst:match-n3-rules-regex).
 It will however also match N3 statements that use a different namespace than the `log` vocabulary used in the N3 rules' predicates as it does not check the prefix of `:implies`.
 Viewed as a feature, the N3 parser may have issues with both actual N3 rules and similar-looking N3 statements with different predicates.